 Little League elbow is a condition that is caused by repetitive throwing motions, especially in children who play sports that involve an overhand throw.

-The name of the condition is derived from the game of baseball; it is most often seen in young pitchers under the age of sixteen.
-The pitching motion causes a valgus stress to be placed on the elbow joint which can cause damage to the structures of the elbow, resulting in an avulsion of the medial epicondylar apophysis (growth plate).
+The name of the condition is derived from the game of baseball and is most often seen in young pitchers under the age of sixteen.
+The pitching motion causes stress to be placed on the elbow joint which can cause damage to the structures of the elbow, resulting in an avulsion fracture of the medial epicondylar apophysis (growth plate).

 Treatments for Little League Elbow typically involve a closely monitored rehabilitation plan with surgery being reserved for only the most extreme cases.
 Failure to comply with rehabilitation instructions could result in prolonged injury or discomfort.